Prevent Your Cat from Vomiting Regularly

 For years and years my cat would routinely throw up and I just thought that it was somewhat normal.
 It would typically occur every few days, usually at some point after my cat had finished eating (either right away or a little while later, and sometimes in the middle of the night).
 If my cat went a week or more without puking up food, I felt like it was practically a miracle.
 This meant that I was constantly cleaning up cat throw up all the time and went through tons of cans of Resolve Carpet Cleaner over the years and even bought a carpet cleaner.

-Unfortunately, I could have saved my cat a lot discomfort if I had just attributed his vomiting to the cat food he was eating.
+Unfortunately, I could have saved my cat a lot discomfort if I had just attributed his vomiting to constipation and the cat food he was eating.
+NOTE: Vomiting is a sign of Constipation in cats, see the end of this article for solutions.
 When I first got my cat, I just thought he was throwing up a lot due to hairballs, so I would comb him out regularly with a cat brush and a deshedding comb, but that didn't solve the barfing problem.

 Over the years, I did try different cat foods, but it's typically been Purina cat food or Science Diet (which my cat doesn't like).
 Here are just some of the dry cat foods that made my cat throw up regularly and would NOT recommend: Purina Cat Chow Naturals Indoor, Purina Cat Chow Gentle Adult Dry Cat Food, Purina ONE Indoor Advantage Adult Dry Cat Food, Meow Mix Original Choice Dry Cat Food.